SystemsApproach/private5g/software/directory.rst

 As described in the following sections, OnRamp prescribes a step-by-step process for growing an Aether deployment from a single VM to a multi-site hybrid cloud carrying live traffic.
-An important aspect of OnRamp's approach is to describe the interworking of the deployment machinery in enough detail so anyone can deploy and operate Aether, with each stage highlighting the next set of touchpoints for customizing the configuration.
+An important aspect of OnRamp's approach is to describe the internals of the deployment machinery in enough detail so anyone can deploy and operate Aether, with each stage highlighting the next set of touchpoints for customizing the configuration.
 All of these customizations are